Live chat sessions with library staff members are available between 8 a.m. and 5 p.m., Monday-Friday during the regular academic year.

 Printed books will display in two different ways.
 If Hiebert Library has a physical copy of the book, it will display with a note that looks like this:

-In other cases, the catalog might simply contain a citation to a book, which displays with a note like this:
+In other cases, the Online articles & databases results might simply contain a citation to a book, which displays with a note like this:

 Clicking on this link will show you a citation for the book, but we may not have a copy in our library.
-You'll need to look for it in Link+.
+If we don't, you'll need to look for it in Link+.

 E-books will display with a note that looks something like this: